neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 other universes, then all your cells are at level zero - i.e. the highest level in the geometry.
 But if your model contains lattices, the level that you want to perform multiphysics coupling on is most likely not the highest level in the geometry.
-For instance, [!ac](LWR) core, comprised of hundreds of assemblies.
+For instance, [!ac](LWR) cores are comprised of hundreds of assemblies.
 Your approach to creating the geometry would probably be to make a single fuel assembly universe, then repeat that lattice several times throughout the geometry.
 If your assembly universe wasn't itself filled with any universes, then all your cells of interest are actually at level 1.
+Cardinal allows the flexibility to set the temperature/density for all cells *contained* in a particular cell, if desired.
 We will illustrate this lattice concept with a set of [!ac](TRISO) pebbles in [Tutorial 2B](triso.md).